 In order to get better at something, you have to do that repeatedly for a long period of time.
 Same with the longboarding.
 Ride as much as you can.

-Here’s a fun video example of how you can ride to your local grocery store to by some bread. 🙂
+Here’s a fun video example of how you can ride to your local grocery store to buy some bread. 🙂

 Ride with friends/peers

 It’s a known fact that doing something in groups like learning is more effective than doing it by oneself.
-There are even researches dedicated to that topic.
+There is even research dedicated to that topic.
 That also applies to longboarding.